Paul Schütze: Biography

 In 2000, Schütze was invited to exhibit in Sonic Boom at the Hayward Gallery London by curator David Toop.
-The same year he received a large commission for a permanent installation work for Cap Gemini and a second for a massive twenty-two screen audio-video work at the Gasometer in Oberhausen, Germany.
+The same year he received a large commission for a permanent installation work for Capgemini and a second for a massive twenty-two screen audio-video work at the Gasometer in Oberhausen, Germany.
 He also contributed a sound work to James Turrell's Eclipse event/publication in Cornwall.

 In 2002, Schütze began working with Alan Cristea Gallery London.
 In 2003, his first solo show, Vertical Memory, opened at ACG.
 The show included prints, video, sound and a huge wall work in which the whole of Alain Robbe-Grillet's novel Topology of A Phantom City, was rendered as a continuous plane of silver text.
 In 2004, Stiftelsen 314 in Bergen, Norway mounted his solo show Garden of Instruments.
 This was the next stage in a large-scale project that began in 1997 with the release of Schutze's spoken architectural opera Second Site and continued with a series of lightboxes for ACG also in 2004.
 This project, which is still ongoing, now has its own site.

 In 2006, Schütze began to work with Galleria Estiarte in Madrid showing prints, videos and lightboxes.
 His work is also shown at the Alan Cristea Gallery in London.
 Following Schütze's two residencies at Cité des Arts in Paris making photographs, a solo show of photography – Twilight Science – opened in London at Alan Cristea Gallery in May 2008.

 An ongoing commission (initiated in 1999) to make a sound work for James Turrell's Roden Crater has involved several research trips and has now been completed as a five-hour installation piece in Dolby Surround.